 Tip: I didn’t prime my cane because it was bone dry and I was applying a dark colour.
-If you’re working with a previously coated item which might repel your paint, or if are attempting to cover something dark or tannin rich with a light colour, a primer is recommended.
+If you’re working with a previously coated item which might repel your paint, or if you are attempting to cover something dark or tannin-rich with a light colour, a primer is recommended.

 STEP 3 | UM, THAT’S IT!

 Seriously, it’s that easy.

 I was planning to shoot the finished setting outside (as, well, it is an outdoor setting) though the weather wasn’t on my side so instead I set the chairs up in my parent’s breakfast nook and styled the space like a little library of sorts.